data-apis/scipy-2023-presentation/paper.rst

 The array API specification has the following goals:

-- Make it possible for array-consuming libraries to start using multiple types of arrays as inputs.
+- Increase interoperability such that array-consuming libraries can accept and operate on any specification-conforming array library.

-- Enable increased sharing and reuse of code built on top of the core functionality in the API standard.
+- Reduce reinvention and facilitate sharing and code reuse by establishing a common set of standardized APIs and behavior.

-- For authors of new array libraries, provide a concrete API that can be adopted as is, rather than each author having to decide what to borrow from where and where to deviate.
+- Reduce barriers to new array library creation by providing an API that can be adopted as is.

-- Make the learning curve for users less steep when they switch from one array library to another one.
+- Reduce the learning curve and friction for users as they switch between array libraries.

-Additionally, the specification has several non-goals:
+The specification has the following non-goals:

-- Making array libraries identical for the purpose of merging them.
-Each library will keep having its own particular strength, whether it's offering functionality beyond what's in the standard, performance advantages for a given use case, specific hardware or software environment support, or more.
+- Make array libraries identical for the purpose of merging them.

 - Implement a backend or runtime switching system to be able to switch from one array library to another with a single setting or line of code.
-This may be feasible, however it’s assumed that when an array-consuming library switches from one array type to another, some testing and possibly code adjustment for performance or other reasons may be needed.

-- Making it possible to mix multiple array libraries in function calls.
-Most array libraries do not know about other libraries, and the functions they implement may try to convert "foreign" input, or raise an exception.
-This behavior is hard to specify.
-It is better to require the end user to use a single array library that best fits their needs.
-Note that specification of an interchange protocol is within scope, but interchange between array libraries is only done explicitly in the specification.
+- Support mixing multiple array libraries in function calls.

 Design Principles
 =================